Skip to content

 Block change + delta ~13 μs Every block placement/removal

-Prefetch per player (stationary) ~0.01 ms/s Once per second (presence only)
+Prefetch per player (stationary) ~0.01 ms/s Once per second (presence-oriented work)

 The scoring engine alone scales comfortably to hundreds of players.
 The real cost story, however, depends on what happens around it.